 For this part of the end-point assessment, they will prepare a report, based on their own experience, for each of the questions.
 In this report, they will have to include:

-If you're an employer, here are the options available to you if you wish to register students onto the ICAEW Level 7 Accountancy Professional Apprenticeship.
+If you're an employer, here are the options available to you if you wish to register students onto the Level 7 Accountancy Professional Apprenticeship with ICAEW.

-You can register students directly onto the ICAEW Level 7 Accountancy Professional Apprenticeship.
+You can register students directly onto the Level 7 Accountancy Professional Apprenticeship with ICAEW.

 You may be able to transfer your existing ACA trainees on to the Level 7 Accountancy Professional Apprenticeship, depending on how far along they are in their ACA training.
 Your tuition provider should be able to advise you on how to do that.